Villa Burstein

-In 1948, according to a long-term agreement, the villa was rented to Vilnius University for the purposes of employee recreational activities and was named “Romuva”.
-In 1997, the building was included in the Register of Immovable Cultural Heritage Properties of the Republic of Lithuania.
+In 1948, under a long-term contract, the villa was rented out for recreation to employees of Vilnius University and renamed Romuva Holiday Home.
+In 1997 the building was included in the Register of Cultural Property of the Republic of Lithuania.

 Birutės al. 37, Palangos m., Palangos m. sav.